thedaviddias/bfdes.in/README.md

 Running `yarn build:prod` generates two built bundles i) client code ii) server-side code.

-- Configure your webserver to serve the client bundle under /static, relative to the server bundle
-- Run the server bundle under a Node.js process manager with a path to the folder containing posts.
+* Run the server bundle under a Node.js process manager with a path to the folder containing posts.

-  Since Webpack [cannot bundle certain server-side dependencies](https://github.com/webpack/webpack/issues/1576), you will need to install dependencies specified in package.json before running any code.
+* Optional: Configure your webserver to serve the client bundle under /bundle.js, and proxy all other requests to the Node app

+## Known issues

+* Building the app will generate a couple of warnings:
+  * The client size bundle exceeds the recommended size.
+    Ordinarily this would be an issue, but we are streaming the first page for a fast paint, so it is not so bad.
+  * From bundling Express: 'the request of a dependency is an expression'.
+    Bundling server-side modules with Webpack has [always been problematic](https://github.com/webpack/webpack-dev-server/issues/212).